The 2021 OPEN MINDS Care Innovation Summit

 - What provider organizations must do to be successful and sustainable in the new transformative system.

-Dave Richard, North Carolina Department of Health and Human Services
+Dave Richard, Medicaid Director, North Carolina Department of Health and Human Services

 Over ten years ago, the United States Department of Justice (DOJ) brought a lawsuit against North Carolina alleging that the state had violated the Americans with Disabilities Act (ADA) and the Supreme Court’s 1999 Olmstead decision by failing to afford people with complex needs the opportunity to live in integrated settings.
 In the lawsuit, DOJ cited that thousands of North Carolinians with mental illness and other multimorbid conditions remained in large, segregated adult care homes while others, living in the community, were deemed “at risk of entry” into adult care homes.
 North Carolina addressed these concerns through the implementation of the Transition to Community Living Initiative (TCLI).